To Main Map

 The museum is located at 1010 Nipomo St, San Luis Obispo CA 93401, call (805) 544-5437.

-From Highway 101 northbound, exit at Marsh St. From Marsh St, turn left on Nipomo St. You can park along the road or in the lot on the corner of Nipomo St and Higuera St. You will need some quarters for the parking meters.
+From Highway 101 northbound, exit at Marsh St. From Marsh St, turn left on Nipomo St. You can park along the road or in the lot on the corner of Nipomo St and Higuera St. There are parking meters.

 From Highway 101 southbound, exit at Broad St. Turn right on Lincoln St. Turn right on Chorro St. Turn right on Peach St. Peach St veers to the left and becomes Nipomo St. When you see the museum on your left you can park along the road.
-Or you can park in the lot on the corner of Nipomo St and Higuera St. You will need some quarters for the parking meters.
+Or you can park in the lot on the corner of Nipomo St and Higuera St. There are parking meters.

 Hours vary per season, call to be sure: 10-3 Tues- Fri, 10-5 on Sat, 1- 5 on Sun.
 Closed Mon.

-Price is $8 per person, $5 for seniors, only children under 2 are free.
+Price is $8 per person, $5 for seniors aged 60+, and free for children aged 2 and under.
 Adults must have a child with them to enter.

 This is an interactive map, you can zoom and move it.